karlseguin/pbuf/README.md

 **Warning:** only protocol buffers 3 is supported.
 Use [protobuf-elixir](https://github.com/tony612/protobuf-elixir) if you need support for version 2 (protobuf-elixir was a major inspiration for this project).

 This is a protocol buffer encoder and decoder.
 Its goal is to be fast at the cost of larger generated files.
-This is achieved by generate a significant part of the encoding and decoding logic at generation time with the protoc plugin.
+This is achieved by generating a significant part of the encoding and decoding logic at generation time with the protoc plugin.

-Encoding and decoding performance is ~3-4x times faster yhan protobuf-elixir.
-For example, if we take our test `%Everything` structure, which has all field types, including all array types (with 2 values per array) and a few maps, `pbuf` takes ~14µs to encode and ~24µs to decode, versus 66µs and 67µs.
-However, the .beam file is 19K vs 7K.
+Encoding and decoding performance is ~3-4x times faster than protobuf-elixir.
+For example, if we take the `%Everything` structure used in our tests, which has all field types, including all array types (with 2 values per array) and a few maps, `pbuf` takes ~14µs to encode and ~24µs to decode, versus 66µs and 67µs.
+However, the .beam file is quite a bit larger: 19K vs 7K.

+(Note that there _is_ limited support for version 2 syntax, but only enough to allow the protoc plugin to bootstrap itself.
+This may may or may not provide all the version 2 support you need).

 ## Installation
 Assuming you already have protoc installed, you'll want to run: